I love Italian food in the USA when done right, es I love Italian food in the USA when done right, especially when it involves pizza 🤌

 So was it worth the price we paid in points?
 Definitely!
 Overall, we really did have a great stay at the hotel and I’d definitely stay here again on points.

 Would I pay the cash rates to book this hotel?
-Honestly, I don’t think I could justify it.
-As a mid-range traveler, paying a minimum of $700+ per night (with taxes) for a basic room just isn’t reasonable.
+Honestly, as a mid-range traveler, paying a minimum of $800+ per night (with taxes) for a basic room here wouldn’t be my cup of tea.

 If that’s a price you can afford, go for it!
 If I were staying here for a really special occasion like a honeymoon or milestone anniversary, I might consider saving up some cash for a few nights here.
 Or, if I were traveling with a larger family, I’d consider paying the premium price tag for a few nights just to have my family experience the resort amenities like their pools and activities.